Klieu9298/Tic-Tac-Toe/README.md

         - errors when clicking
     2.Unable to get menu selection window to close when selecting player mode
         - fixed by using win.close() when selection is made
+    3. Unable to get win counter to work